clmonahan/D3_Times_Interactive/README.md

 * At a lower level, the data needed some cleaning up before it could be used successfully.

 ## Conclusions
-There appears to be a negative correlation between poverty levels the percentage of the population with healthcare coverage.
+There appears to be a negative correlation between poverty levels and the percentage of the population with healthcare coverage.
 <br><br>It also appears that people living in states with lower income levels are more likely to be obese and to smoke.
 <br><br>
 States with a younger population have lower rates of smokers, which is not surprising given that there is a nationwide ban on smoking under the age of 18.